Client Login

 Maximum annual investments for these are as follows:

-VCT – £200,000
+• VCT – £200,000

-EIS – £1,000,000 (increased to £2,000,000 provided anything above the £1,000,000 is invested into knowledge-intensive companies)
+• EIS – £1,000,000 (increased to £2,000,000 provided anything above £1,000,000 is invested into knowledge-intensive companies)

-SEIS – £100,000
+• SEIS – £200,000

 The above investments are considered high-risk and therefore advice is crucial to ensure that they are suitable.

 Planning regular savings is a crucial step on the road to planning for a tax-efficient income in later life.
-Each of the above savings strategies can factor into a long-term income strategy focused on utilising a variety of ‘income’ allowances to target sustainability and tax-efficiency.
+Each of the above strategies can factor into a long-term income strategy focused on utilising a variety of ‘income’ allowances to target sustainability and tax-efficiency.

-The Unusual Suspects that are not always utilised!
+The unusual suspects that are not always utilised!

 A tax-efficient future

-Planning regular saving into a variety of investment products throughout a working life can help to position people to benefit from a tax-efficient income stream in retirement.
 Working alongside a financial planner and an accountant/tax adviser is essential in order to manage the wrappers and investments used, while establishing a target income as early as possible allows an income plan to be worked towards over a number of years.